 The following is a short essay I wrote for an English class in late 2016 where I was asked to share a recent experience I had about why I am motivated to study assistive technology, and I’ve shared it as a reminder to myself about why I want to take over the world with assistive technology.

 Falling Through The Cracks

-A man sat next to me on the metro and held up a sign in front of me that I couldn’t read.
-I smiled and they started signing to me.
-He was completely deaf, and homeless.
-I used my basic sign language that I learned from a friend and said that I have low vision and can’t read what their sign said, and gestured to my blindness cane which was unfolded next to me.
+While I was on the Metro the other day on the way back from a conference, a man sat next to me.
+He held up a sign in front of me that I couldn’t read.
+I smiled and he started signing to me.
+He was profoundly deaf, and homeless.
+I used my basic sign language skills to say that I have low vision., meaning I can’t read what their sign says.
+Then, I gestured to my blindness cane which was unfolded next to me.

 Cases like this are not unique.
 My mom would always tell me I wasn’t the only child in my class who had problems seeing, and that so many other people went undiagnosed or misdiagnosed with other issues.
 It’s hard to realize there’s a problem, especially as a child, because it’s easy to think that there isn’t a problem after all and that everyone is like this.
 I remember meeting a staff member at an Apple Store back in eighth grade who noticed I was looking at the iPads and enlarging them, and told me how he had a lot of trouble seeing and had to drop out of school, abandoning his goal of becoming a computer science major.
 Adults aren’t always trained to identify problems either, or they are brushed off and told that there’s nothing that can be done.

 If it wasn’t for my mom pushing for me to receive services back in kindergarten, I easily could have fallen through the cracks too.
 These people drop out of school because they believe learning is inaccessible to them and that there’s nothing they can do about it when in reality all it takes are simple accommodations to help someone shine, especially when it comes to finding employment opportunities.